ErikaKK/cits5505_group_project/README.md

-# groupProject
-CITS5505 Group Project
+# CITS5505 Group Project
+## Tech stack
+- HTML
+- CSS
+- Tailwind
+- JQuery
+- Flask
+- AJAX/Websockets
+- SQLite interfaced to via the SQLAlchemy package

 ## Get Started

-- Project Workflow:
+## Project Workflow:
 1. create an issue
 2. assign yourself to an issue and **work on a new branch (not main branch)**
 3. create a pull request when you solve the issue
 4. another team member review this pull request
 5. merge your work branch into main branch

 - Creating issues
   - everyone can create issues